HIV RNA Test: Accuracy and Sensitivity Explained

 The test is different from other HIV tests, such as the antibody test or antigen/antibody test, in several ways.

-1. This test detects the virus’s genetic material rather than antibodies, which means it can detect HIV in the bloodstream much earlier than other tests.
+- It detects the virus’s genetic material.
+It does this rather than detecting antibodies.
+This means it can detect HIV in the bloodstream much earlier than other tests.

 What do you need to know before taking the test?